Spring Garden Revival

 Contact Cicero’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for maintaining compliance with Cicero’s municipal waste regulations and supporting local sustainability goals.
-The Town of Cicero operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional fee structures and must adhere to bundling or bagging requirements.
-For larger quantities or off-schedule disposal, a yard waste drop-off site is available, with specific operating hours and resident permit or sticker requirements.
-Always separate dethatched material from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off procedures, contact: Cicero Department of Public Works
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Cicero.
+The Town of Cicero operates a municipal yard waste collection program, typically running from April through November, which includes scheduled curbside pickups and a designated yard waste drop-off site.
+Residents must separate dethatched thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
+Commercial contractors may be subject to additional permit or fee requirements.
+For up-to-date collection schedules, accepted materials, and drop-off site hours, residents should consult the Department of Public Works.
+Accepted materials include:

 4949 W. Cermak Road, Cicero, IL 60804